High Explosive Research: Plutonium processing facility

 Cartridges of uranium were irradiated in the Windscale reactors to produce plutonium.
 The cartridges were pushed through the reactor, and exited on the other side, where they fell into submerged steel skips which were pulled into a deep cooling pond.
 After being irradiated, each cartridge contained as many as 180 isotopes of 35 different chemical elements.
 Less than half of one per cent of the feed would have been converted to plutonium, but about 5 per cent was now radioactive fission products, the remainder being slightly depleted uranium.
 After being stored underwater for 150 days, the short-lived isotopes had decayed, leaving significant quantities of about 20 radioactive isotopes.
 Using remote handling, the cartridges were placed in lead-lined "coffins" and transported to the chemical separation plant.

 At Hanford, the Americans had used a bismuth phosphate process to separate the plutonium from the uranium.
 This was wasteful; the plutonium was retrieved, but the uranium was left in a state from which it could not easily be recovered.
 A team at the Montreal Laboratory investigated this problem, and had devised a new process similar to that used with uranium.
 They had tried out the process, which they believed could be employed on an industrial scale, to extract 20 mg of plutonium from a spent Hanford fuel rod.
 The cartridges were dissolved in nitric acid and dibutyl carbitol was used to remove the plutonium.

 After 1946, the only source of plutonium was from the NRX reactor in Canada, and irradiated rods from there did not arrive in Britain until mid-1948.
 Nor would Harwell have been able to handle them if they had; a "hot" radioactive laboratory was not built until 1949, although a small hot laboratory was pressed into service in 1948.
-A pilot plant was established at the Chalk River Laboratories, which ran until 1950.
+A pilot plant was established at the Chalk River Laboratories in Canada, which ran until 1950.
 Despite concerns over whether the process would work, numerous minor changes, and construction problems related to the steel used, the plant was completed on schedule in April 1951.
 The first active material was fed into the plant on 25 February 1952.
 The plant performed well for twelve years, exceeding its designed production targets, and was only decommissioned when a larger facility was required.
 The first plutonium billet was cast on 31 March 1952, but it was impure, and could not be used in a bomb.
 Further work at Harwell and Windscale was required to perfect the process.